glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 ### Convergence to Equilibrium

-Relaxation of both the transition matrix and distribution of states to their equilibrium values is easily demonstrated with the few lines of Python shown below.
+Relaxation of both the transition matrix and distribution of states to their equilibrium values is easily demonstrated with the few lines of Python executed within `ipython`.

 ```shell
 In [1]: import numpy